What bereavement support do Sue Ryder offer?

 This service is free to use and the sessions are held over secure video chat, meaning that you can access support from the comfort and safety of your own home.

-Find the information and advice that's right for you using our Grief Guide Service, a new site dedicated to helping you learn about the grieving process, and help you find new ways to understand and cope with your bereavement.
+Find the information and advice that’s right for you using Grief Guide.
+Grief Guide is a self-help tool which is dedicated to helping you learn about the grieving process, and help you find new ways to understand and cope with your bereavement.

 You can access exclusive features by creating a free account, or head straight to our collection of expert information, personal stories and interactive coping tools.